UX Case Study

 The purpose of this project was to analyze the current website, find ideal users, create prototypes, and conduct usability testing.
 As a result, it figured out how to improve Pennyjuice sales by meeting user needs and increasing user confidence in products and the brand.

 UX / UI Design

-Third-party tools such as WebsiteGrader and Nibbler rated the website with 72 out of 100 and 7.7 out of 10 respectively.
+Third-party tools such as WebsiteGrader and Nibbler rated the website with 72 out of 100 and 7.7 out of 10.
 Notable weaknesses were page requests and page speed.
-The HTTP requests of the website are 165, which is 5 times the recommended requests 30.
+The HTTP requests of the website were 165, which was five times the recommended requests 30.
 The page speed was recorded at 15.5 seconds, nearly three times the recommended 5 seconds.
-In addition, it requires the use of descriptors or phrases to help with search engine optimization.
+In addition, it required the use of descriptors or phrases to help with search engine optimization.

-In order to make a great website, it is important to understand the target audience correctly.
+It was important to understand the target audience correctly to improve the website.
 I developed a character and added a background similar to a user who is a consumer of the Pennyjuice.
-As a target user, she provides real experiences by adding motivation, needs and pain points.
+As a target user, she provided real experiences by adding motivation, needs and pain points.

 HIGH FIDELITY PROTOTYPES